Kai Budde: Five Pro Tour titles in two years

-It took Kai until November 2000 to make another final eight appearance.
+In November 2000, Kai made another final eight appearance.
 A third place at Grand Prix Florence was followed by his second Pro Tour win.
 The 2000 Pro Tour Chicago title made him the third player to win more than one Pro Tour, the other two being Jon Finkel and Tommi Hovi.
 Winning Pro Tour Barcelona in the same season, Kai managed to surpass Finkel and Hovi to become the first player to win three Pro Tours.
 In the semi-final at Barcelona Budde had even asked if he could concede to his friend Patrick Mello to make him eligible for the next Masters, but the officials had refused.
 Finally a 44th-place finish at the World Championship in Toronto sufficed to make Kai the first double Pro Player of the Year.